12 Fantastic Uses for Apples

 Final Word

-The old saying, “an apple a day keeps the doctor away” was certainly right, but apples have several other uses as well.
+The old saying, “an apple a day keeps the doctor away,” was undoubtedly correct, but apples also have several other uses.
 Besides making delicious desserts, ciders, and other delicious recipes with apples, as you’ve discovered, they can also help moisten skin, ripen tomatoes, and bring a refreshing autumn fragrance to your home.
-What are some other fantastic uses for apples that you’d like to share with me?
+What other fantastic uses for apples would you like to share with me?
 May God Bless this world, Linda.

 Copyright Images: Apples Red and Green Deposit photos_200633132_s-2019